This Day In Music: May 2

 May 2, 1963 ~ Jazz saxophonist Eric Person born in St Louis, Missouri, USA ~ Over half a dozen albums to his name as a leader.
 Closely associated with drummer Chico Hamilton during the 1980s and 1990s.
 Has also worked with Ronald Shannon Jackson, Chris Joris, John Esposito, the World Saxophone Quartet, Vernon Reid, Ofra Haza, Ben Harper, and Bootsy Collins

-May 2, 1963 ~ R&B girl group Martha & the Vandellas record A Love Like Yours (Don't Come Knocking Everyday) ~ Written by Brian Holland, Lamont Dozier, Eddie Holland Jr, the former two also serving as producers.
-Included on the 1965 Come & Get These Memories album, subsequently featured as the B-side of Heat Wave.
-Though not a hit in its own right the song would become a sixties classic, notably covered by Ike & Tina Turner, Dusty Springfield, Harry Nilsson, Cher, Juice Newton, and the Animals
+May 2, 1963 ~ R&B girl group Martha & the Vandellas record A Love Like Yours (Don't Come Knocking Everyday) at Hitsville USA, Detroit, Michigan ~ Written by Brian Holland, Lamont Dozier, Eddie Holland Jr, the former two also serving as producers.
+Included on the 1965 Come & Get These Memories album, subsequently featured as the B-side of their major hit single Heat Wave.
+Though not a hit on its own, A Love Like Yours (Don't Come Knocking Everyday) would become a sixties classic, and be covered by over a dozen artists including Kim Weston, Ike & Tina Turner, Dusty Springfield, and Juice Newton

 May 2, 1962 ~ Alain Johannes Mociulski, commonly known as guitarist, bassist, producer Alain Johannes, born in Santiago, Chile ~ Founding member of Eleven.
 Also worked with the Queens Of The Stone Age, Them Crooked Vultures, PJ Harvey, Chris Cornell, Arctic Monkeys, Mark Lanegan, Hillel Slovak, Todd Strassman, Jack Irons, Natasha Shneider, What Is This, Jason Falkner, Addie Brik, Thelonious Monster, Walk The Moon, Sun 60, Melissa Ferick, Gouds Thumb, Live, Janubia, the Eagles Of Death Metal, Spinnerette, Silverchair, Jimmy Eat World, and Gary Pitcairn